cuthbertLab/music21/music21/documentation/source/developerReference/buildingDocumentation.rst

 Some of the tutorials and users guides for `music21` use the Jupyter/IPython notebook.
 To convert these files to the Python documentation format .rst, you'll need nbconvert (and pandoc).
-Run `sudo pip install nbconvert` or `sudo pip3 install nbconvert`.
+Run `sudo pip3 install nbconvert` or `sudo pip3 install nbconvert`.
 On Windows, omit the `sudo`.
 You will probably be asked for your password to install.

 **4) Downloading and Installing Sphinx**

 Sphinx is the document builder for Python.
-Run on Mac "sudo pip install sphinx" or on Windows "pip install sphinx".
+Run on Mac "sudo pip3 install sphinx" or on Windows "pip3 install sphinx".

 **5) Run documentation/make.py**